Notice of Privacy Practices

 How We May Use And Disclose Your PHI

 The following categories describe the ways that we use and disclose health information.
 Not every use or disclosure in a category will be listed.
-However, all of the ways we are permitted to use and disclose information will fall into one of the categories.
+However, all the ways we are permitted to use and disclose information will fall into one of the categories.

 For Managing Your Treatment.